ZZP12/CS7280_Network_Science/M3L08_Advanced_Topics_in_Community_Detection/M3L08_Advanced_Topics_in_Community_Detection.md

 The GN benchmark creates communities of identical size.
 How realistic is this assumption, however?

-Even though we typically do not have the ground-truth, there is increasing evidence that most networks have a power-law community size distribution.
+Even though we typically do not have the ground-truth, there is increasing evidence that __most networks have a power-law community size distribution__.

 This implies that most communities are quite small, maybe a tiny percentage of all nodes, but there are also few large communities with comparable size to the whole network.